bihanviranga/librarysystem/README.md

 ## Roadmap

 ### Todo
-- [ ] (ONGOING) Book authors refactor into seperate models.
-- [ ] (ONGOING) Because author was refactored, check every page where author is displayed. (books, book details)
 - [ ] Author page to show information and books
 - [ ] Author CRUD
+- [ ] Trailing slash in URLConf for borrow and return causes error
 - [ ] Testcases for not found views
 - [ ] Read/not read marked in each book.
 - [ ] Book instance types refactor into a seperate models (types can be hardcover, paperback, magazine, etc)
 - [ ] User rate books.

 ### Done
+- [X] Because author was refactored, check every page where author is displayed. (books, book details)
+- [X] Book authors refactor into seperate models.
 - [X] Instance list views shows borrowed/not borrowed.
 - [X] Since Books is not a list view anymore, test it!
 - [X] Book list view shows how many available or not.